Leading for Value

 The Pattern

-Agreement in the room doesn’t guarantee alignment once people are back in the business.
+And here’s the part that stings.
+Everyone agrees in the meeting.
+Then everyone walks out and does five slightly different things.
+Agreement in the room isn’t alignment once people are back in the business.
 The numbers that should compound, don’t.
-And the cost lands on one seat — the CEO’s.
+And the cost of that lands on one seat: yours.

 The Cost Lands on One Seat